zolotarovgl/GeneExt/README.md

 ## Some orphan peaks look like missing genes - how can I link them?

 For the specified peaks you want to merge, you can manually change the `gene.id` attribute in every peak to a common value (e.g. an 'unknown_gene_1').
+If you observe a lot of such cases, you can try increasing parameters for orphan peak clustering and merging (`--orphan_maxdist`,`--orphan_size`).

 # TODOs: